briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     23. _(23)_ A person licensed to operate or maintain a junkyard under Ohio R.C.
 Chapter 4737;

-    24. _(24)_ A person who has been issued a motor vehicle salvage dealer’s license under Ohio R.C.
+    24. _(24)_ A person who has been issued a motor vehicle salvage dealer's license under Ohio R.C.
 Chapter 4738;

     25. _(25)_ A person who has been licensed to act as a steam engineer under